Everything You Need To Know About Vaginal Thrush

 If you’re under 16 years old, your doctor may consider using a topical antifungal cream only, and for women over 60 their professional may indicate using oral tablets (rather than pessary due to ease of use).

-At HANX we offer the antifungal (clotrimazole) pessary which is a one-off dose and is ideally used at night, so you’re lying down and the medication can work at the source of infection without dropping out.
-We also offer a single dose of oral antifungal (fluconazole) which works by fighting infection.
+Antifungal (clotrimazole) pessaries offer a one-off dose of treatment and are ideally used at night, so you’re lying down and the medication can work at the source of infection without dropping out.
+You can also order a single dose of oral antifungal (fluconazole) which works by fighting infection.
+Finally, soothing thrush cream can be used 2-3 x day until the infection settles.

 What if I have vaginal thrush in pregnancy?